igniteram/protractor-cli/README.md

 </div>

-Since cliptor has been entirely written using [TypeScript](https://www.typescriptlang.org/).
+Since this project has been entirely written using [TypeScript](https://www.typescriptlang.org/).
 You would find extensive support for it.
 Protractor also has recently migrated to typescript.

 You could use the typescript features by simply selecting your specific framework & transpiler option provided by cliptor.

-Jasmine being the default framework , cliptor asks whether you would want to use typescript as a transpiler which then installs **typescript**, **jasmine types** and also generates **tsconfig.json** automatically!
+Jasmine being the default framework , protractor-cli asks whether you would want to use typescript as a transpiler which then installs **typescript**, **jasmine types** and also generates **tsconfig.json** automatically!

 [Coffee-Script](http://coffeescript.org/) support has also been provided with **mocha** & **cucumber** frameworks.
 You could write your scripts using coffee-script and the above frameworks will auto-compile them.
 The best part is you don't have to do it manaully as cliptor does it for you!

 ### Browser Configuration

-Cliptor supports all three major browser configuration -
+Protractor-CLI supports all three major browser configuration -

 <div class="images" >
 <img style="float:right margin:0px 10px;" src="./images/chrome.png" height=50>